 The Ph.D. in Urban Education specialization in Learning and Development prepares graduates to work as educational researchers, college professors, teacher educators, and mentor teachers in schools and other educational settings.
 The program also enables students to design and implement dissertation projects that contribute to the knowledge base in studies of Learning and Development and have practical applications for schools and other educational settings.
 The Learning and Development specialization permits doctoral candidates with previous background in educational psychology, school psychology, and/or special education to increase their professional preparation in theory and research related to the implications of human variability to instruction service delivery in educational and social agencies.
 This track builds upon the Life Cycle core seminar as background for the construction of a specially designed program of concentration to be developed in concert with the candidate's doctoral program advisor.

-Learning and Development accepts applicants with a broader range of master’s-level study and prepares them for careers including: (1) teaching in a subject specific area such as mathematics, science, social studies, etc. in the public school (2) teaching in the university college of education and Human Services in the teacher preparation in subject specific areas such as math education, science education, early childhood, literacy, etc. (3) teaching Educational Psychology courses in the college of education and Human Services.
+Learning and Development accepts applicants with a broader range of master’s-level study and prepares them for careers including: (1) teaching in a subject specific area such as mathematics, science, social studies, etc. in the public school (2) teaching in the university Levin College of Public Affairs and Education in the teacher preparation in subject specific areas such as math education, science education, early childhood, literacy, etc. (3) teaching Educational Psychology courses in the Levin College of Public Affairs and Education.

 Program Objectives• Deepen students’ knowledge of child development and learning theory

 • Provide students with a comprehensive understanding of urban education

 • Build skills necessary to conduct research, including data collection and analysis

 • Equip students to teach Educational Psychology and Developmental Theory at the college level

 Graduates of the Learning and Development specialization may pursue a number of opportunities in colleges and universities as well as K-12 environments.
 Depending on professional experience, students may attain roles in a number of areas, including: